Car Loan Interest and Monthly Payments Explained

 How a down payment reduces total cost

+A down payment reduces the loan principal, which reduces both your monthly payment and total interest.
 On a $32,000 car with a $4,000 down payment, you finance $28,000 (the example above).
-Without a down payment, you finance the full $32,000 at 5.9% for 60 months:
+Without a down payment, you finance the full $32,000 at 5.9% for 60 months, which produces an estimated payment of $617 per month and approximately $5,029 in total interest.

 How credit score affects your rate